Toad and Hen watch as costumed ticks approach the door

 Is this safe for children?

 Yes.
 The American Academy of Pediatrics supports doxycycline for tick bite prophylaxis in children of all ages.
-Our doctors use weight-based dosing and can prescribe flavored liquid that's easier for young children.
+Our clinicians use weight-based dosing to ensure the right amount for your child.
+Doxycycline is available at most pharmacies as tablets or capsules.
+For young children who can't swallow pills, your pharmacist can help with administration options.

 Do you accept insurance?

-Tickortreat is $65 flat — no insurance needed.
+Tickortreat is $75 flat — no insurance needed.
 We provide a superbill with proper codes for potential reimbursement.
 Doxycycline is a cheap generic, typically under $10 at any pharmacy.

 Do I need to identify the tick?

 It helps but isn't required.
-Upload a photo if you can — our doctors can often identify the species.
+Upload a photo if you can — our clinicians can often identify the species.
 Even without an ID, prophylaxis may be appropriate based on your location and attachment time.

 What states do you serve?